 A network of complex systems is required to successfully fulfill an order, and to ensure that relevant data (customer information, inventory, tracking details, delivery status, and sales records) is given to your company stakeholders and customers.
 According to a study by Barclays, 61.2% of retailers consider integrating retail platforms across all systems a problem.
-Optimizing this process requires a shipping platform that marries the data from disparate systems into one, centralized location, thereby integrating the entire fulfillment process.
+Optimizing this process requires a transportation management system (TMS) that marries the data from disparate systems into one, centralized location, thereby integrating the entire fulfillment process.

-Without an intelligent shipping platform, you must manage multiple systems that don’t always connect to one another.
+Without an intelligent transportation management system, you must manage multiple systems that don’t always connect to one another.
 Many retailers may only work with one or two management systems, resulting in less-than-optimal use of their systems and human resources.
 Retailers that try to make do without an adequate distribution platform incur delays in delivery, increase overhead costs of managing critical information, and lose market share to competitors.
 However, there are ways to make the fulfillment process work in your favor.

 Breaking down the Fulfillment Process

-To see how an integrated shipping platform benefits any retail business, let’s consider the separate systems typically required to fulfill and order, and examine their roles in the full distribution ecosystem.
+To see how an integrated TMS benefits any retail business, let’s consider the separate systems typically required to fulfill and order, and examine their roles in the full distribution ecosystem.

 Your store often use of one or several of the following systems: